eyob721/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     -   a function that copies the string pointed by src, including the null character, to the buffer pointed by dest.
 Similar to the strcpy() string function.

 ## Advanced

+-   100-atoi.c
+    -   a function that converts a string into an integer.
+Similar to the function atoi().